-One of the most nerve-racking parts of any job interview is knowing how to answer the job interview questions.
+One of the most nerve-racking parts of looking for a job is knowing what to say in an interview and how to answer common job interview questions.

 The best way to successfully answer typical job interview questions is to have a story in mind for each possible question.
-Brief, informative stories can successfully answer the interviewer's question and illustrate your experience and skills at the same time.
+A brief story can successfully answer the interviewer's question, illustrate your skills and experience and make your answers more memorable.

-You want to take every opportunity during the interview to show your worth as an employee.
+You want to take every opportunity during the interview to show that you are a great fit for this position.
 So make sure to answer each interview question in a way that will help the interviewer see what you can bring to this job.

 "I just finished school as a computer science major and interned over the summer with a local software development firm where I learned to put my knowledge to practical use.
 While I was there I worked on several important projects on my own and in teams.
 I learned to meet deadlines and coordinate with others to solve problems."

 When an interviewer asks about your greatest strengths they are trying to determine how you perform your job and what it will be like to work with you.
 When they ask about your strengths they want to know what good characteristics, skills, habits, and project management skills you bring to the table.

 "One of my strengths is that I work really well with others.
 At my last job I worked in different groups of people for all our projects and learned to work under multiple management styles.
 I also had to figure out how to communicate effectively with different personality types.
 This taught me how to manage myself really well in almost any group setting."

 It might seem counterintuitive to talk about your greatest weakness with someone you hope hires you, but there is a specific purpose for this question.
 If you have a weakness within your area of expertise they want to hear about the efforts you're taking to overcome that weakness.
 They want to hear about how you turn weaknesses into strengths.